 Meet us in your country

-Agent and university visits
+Agent events and school visits

 We have a number of agents in China that can provide you with more information about the University and our application process.
 Our representatives are: